 We will need to prototype solutions before finalizing the design of VDS and source datasets selections translations, and names resolutions.

-Adding VDS feature to HDF5 will require changes for parallel I/O. The H5Dread and H5Dwrite routines, used to perform actual I/O, will also need to determine if the I/O is a collective MPI operation, and if so, change it to independent, while adding a barrier to make it behave like a collective operation.
+Adding the VDS feature to HDF5 will require changes for parallel I/O. The H5Dread and H5Dwrite routines, used to perform actual I/O, will also need to determine if the I/O is a collective MPI operation, and if so, change it to independent, while adding a barrier to make it behave like a collective operation.

-VDS, Source Dataset and Fill Values
+VDS, Source Dataset, and Fill Values

 Special care should be taken to work with HDF5 fill values.
 The read routine will need to, when a selected part of the VDS does not have an associated source dataset, propagate the fill value to the relevant places in the application's read buffer.